MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-configure.md

 Before you update a baseline profile to a new version, create a copy of it so you can test the new version of your profile on a group of devices.
 See [Duplicate a security baseline](#duplicate-a-security-baseline) later in this article.

 - When you create a copy, group assignments are not included.
 This means your baseline copy won’t deploy to any devices at the time you make a copy, or at the time you update it to a new version.
-- After you update the profile to the latest version, you can edit it.
+- After you update the profile to the latest version, you can edit its settings.
 You can assign the updated copy to a group of devices and edit it to introduce changes to individual settings in the profile.

 ### To change the baseline version for a profile